adityaK87/todo_app/README.md

 ## 📌 Introduction

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
-this todo app is built with React, React-Redux, and Redux Toolkit, enables users to add, delete, and edit tasks seamlessly.
+This todo app is built with React, React-Redux, and Redux Toolkit, enables users to add, delete, and edit tasks seamlessly.
 The combination of these technologies ensures a smooth user experience and efficient state management.
+Todos are stored into localStorage so if user reloads the application todos will not be deletd.

 ## 🚀 View Live Demo

 <img src="https://img.shields.io/badge/website-up-greene" />

-<pre><center><a href="https://todo-app-azure-two.vercel.app"><b>todo-app-azure-two.vercel.app</b></a></center></pre>
+<pre><center><a href="https://todo-app-azure-two.vercel.app" target="_blank"><b>todo-app-azure-two.vercel.app</b></a></center></pre>

 ## 👨‍💻 Tech Stack Used